 I was busy working as a chaplain at a hospital in Dallas, comforting a family who had lost their beloved grandpa, when my daughter started calling and calling.
 There had been an incident at Mother Emanuel Church, back in my hometown of Charleston, South Carolina.
 She didn’t know any details.
-I had a bad feeling, but I had to do my job.

 I knew something terrible had happened, something tragic.
 I said to myself: Sharon, think like a chaplain.
 You already know, without hearing the news, that people in that church are dead.
 You know it because you see it all the time at work.
 You’re always the one warning people: “The doctors are gonna come and speak with you now.”
 Later I got through to my baby sister, Nadine, in Charleston.
 She hadn’t heard anything, but she said, “I’m putting on some clothes and going down there to the church.”

 Driving home that night, I faced the fact that my momma, Ethel Lance, would have been at the church that evening.
 There was a prayer meeting, and she would have been there.
 My mom loved that church.
 She worked as a sexton there, keeping the place tidy, seven days a week.
 Unless she was unable to get out of her bed, Momma would be at that church — you could count on it.

 In my heart, I knew she was gone.
 I had to stop driving twice because I was crying so hard that I couldn’t stay on the road.
 Usually it takes about 25 minutes to get home, but that night it took an hour.
 I was trying to see through my tear-soaked eyes, straining to focus my vision.
 I kept calling everyone.
 Nobody knew.

 When I got home, I saw the news on television.
 My heart stopped.
 A gunman had entered the church and started shooting.
 I never imagined such a thing.
 A man had murdered nine people at that historic black church.
 He had shown up at the door, and the worshippers invited him in.
 He targeted them because of the color of their skin.